osyoyu/tantivy-tokenizer-tiny-segmenter/README.md

 tantivy-tokenizer-tiny-segmenter
 ================================

-A Japanese tokenizer based on [TinySegmenter](http://chasen.org/~taku/software/TinySegmenter/).
+A Japanese tokenizer for [Tantivy](https://github.com/tantivy-search/tantivy) based on [TinySegmenter](http://chasen.org/~taku/software/TinySegmenter/).
+Compatible with Tantivy 0.9.

 See examples/basic.rs for basic usage.